michaelswitzer/michaelswitzer.github.io/README.md

 4. To run locally, run `bundle exec jekyll serve`.
 I add the `--drafts` flag to preview posts in my (non public) `_drafts` folder.
 5. `jekyll serve` will return an IP.
 Paste this IP into your browser to see what your site will look like.

+## Deploying to GitHub Pages
+Create a new repo on your GitHub called `(your username).github.io` and commit the site files to it.
+The page will automatically be built and display at the URL.

 ## License

 The following directories and their contents are Copyright Michael Switzer.
 You may not reuse anything therein without my permission: